ott-jax/ott/docs/index.rst

   of it, or apply its kernel).
 A typical example in the latter case arises when comparing *two point clouds*, paired with a *cost function*.
 Geometry objects are used to describe OT *problems*, solved next by *solvers*.
-- :mod:`ott.problems` are used to describe linear or quadratic (GW) OT problems.
+- :mod:`ott.problems` are used to describe linear, quadratic or barycenter OT problems.
-- :mod:`ott.solvers` solve linear or quadratic problems with various techniques, including some neural approaches.
+- :mod:`ott.solvers` solve a problem instantiated with :mod:`ott.problems` using
+  one of the implemented techniques.
 - :mod:`ott.initializers` are used to speed up the resolution of OT solvers.
 - :mod:`ott.tools` provides an interface to exploit OT solutions, as produced by solvers from the :mod:`ott.solvers` module.
 Such tasks include computing approximations to Wasserstein distances :cite:`genevay:18,sejourne:19`,